chanpu9/oswe-1/README.md

 # oswe
-This repository is created for the preparation related to OSWE
+This repository contains the artificats accumulated during the preparation of OSWE and before taking AWAE labs